Onihime VS: Manga

-Written by Korean manhwa creator Dall-Young Lim and illustrated by Soo-Hyun Lee, Onihime VS debuted in the special "Hard" issue of Kill Time Communication's male-oriented manga magazine Comic Valkyrie, published on October 29, 2007, and began regular serialization in Comic Valkyrie afterwards.
-The first bound volume was released on September 30, 2008, with a total of three volumes available in Japan as of August 25, 2010 under KTC's Valkyrie Comics imprint.
-The series had a long hiatus from July 27, 2010 to January 27, 2012, resuming serialization in Comic Valkyrie following the finale of Unbalance Unbalance, and ended serialization in the November 2012 issue with 26 chapters.
+Written by South Korean manhwa creator Dall-Young Lim and illustrated by Soo-Hyun Lee, Onihime VS debuted in the special "Hard" issue of Kill Time Communication's male-oriented manga magazine Comic Valkyrie, published on October 29, 2007, and began regular serialization in Comic Valkyrie afterwards.
+The first bound volume was released on September 30, 2008, with a total of three volumes available in Japan as of August 25, 2010, under KTC's Valkyrie Comics imprint.
+The series had a long hiatus from July 27, 2010, to January 27, 2012, resuming serialization in Comic Valkyrie following the finale of Unbalance Unbalance, and ended serialization in the November 2012 issue with 26 chapters.
 The fourth and final volume was released on November 2, 2012.

-In South Korea, it is published by Haksan Culture Company under the title of Phantom Princess VS, and was serialized in Booking.
+In South Korea, it is published by Haksan Publishing under the title of Phantom Princess VS and was serialized in Booking.